gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-10-emoji-history-the-missing-years.md

 ![](https://cdn.gingerbeardman.com/images/posts/emoji-history-sharp-pi-3000.jpg "Sharp Zaurus PI-3000 “Personal Information Tool” (1993)")
 {:.tofigure}

 So I was trying out the PI-4000, the memo function is pretty cool allowing you to draw in different dither shades and pen widths, and use stamps to add symbols to your memo.
 These are mostly map-related things like road and rail junctions, buildings, and train stations.
 Pretty cool.
-Then I tried typing some messages on the device and as I explored the myriad of keyboard inout mechanisms I came across something rather familiar (sorry about the awful photo—it's the best I could do, honest—the screen is very reflective and the pixels are so far from the backing they cast individual shadows!):
+Then I tried typing some messages on the device and as I explored the myriad of keyboard input mechanisms I came across something rather familiar (sorry about the awful photo—it's the best I could do, honest—the screen is very reflective and the pixels are so far from the backing they cast individual shadows!):

 ![PNG](https://cdn.gingerbeardman.com/images/posts/emoji-history-sharp-pi-4000-emoji-picker.jpg "Look!
 It's an emoji picker on the Sharp PI-4000 (1994)")
 {:.tofigure}